-- Assessment Fee: Covers the costs associated with additional materials and resources provided to support the preparation for licensure and/or certification.
-(BSRS only) - Health Fee: Supports the costs incurred in the maintenance of the student related health requirements and health records. - Health Science Resource Center Fee: Supports the cost associated with services, simulations, rentals, and consumable supplies needed in the clinical instruction of students. - Technology Fee: Includes the support for computers, media supplies and web-based features. - Lab Fee: Covers the cost of lab supplies associated with given course curriculum. - Student Activity Fee: Supports student related functions, events, and organizations.
+- Assessment Fee covers the costs associated with additional materials and resources provided to support the preparation for licensure and/or certification. - Materials Fee covers the costs associated with additional materials and resources needed for a course. - Health Fee supports the costs incurred in the maintenance of the student related health requirements and health records. - Health Science Resource Center Fee supports the costs associated with services, simulations, rentals, and consumable supplies needed in the clinical instruction of students. - Technology Fee includes support for computers, media supplies and web-based features. - General Education Lab Fee covers the cost of lab supplies associated with given course curriculum. - Student Activity Fee supports student related functions, events, and organizations. - Project Fee applies when students participate in learning activities requiring substantial resources beyond those in a standard class setting. - Comprehensive Exam Fee applies when students complete their comprehensive exam (DSc only). - Graduation Fee supports costs associated with graduation including degree evaluation, diploma and cover and mailing fees.